 There are a couple of things you need to know to get this chicken started so let’s get going!

 First you’re going to cut the chicken breasts in half – but not all the way through.
 This method is called butterflying the chicken breast.
 So you start at the thicker side of the chicken and cut straight through the middle until you almost get to the other side., but not all the way.

 Now open the chicken breast so it lies flat on your board, it will sort of look like a heart shape.

 Now it’s time to get the anger out from the day…lay a piece of plastic wrap over the chicken and use a meat mallet to pound the chicken breast.
 Do this carefully so you don’t go through the chicken and make a hole, but evenly so the it’s all one thickness.

 Once the chicken is pounded flat, season it with salt and pepper, then add a layer of sausage to cover most of the chicken.

 Spread the sausage in an even layer on top of the chicken.
 The next layer is the ricotta cheese, parmesan cheese, fresh baby spinach leaves and a few grinds of fresh nutmeg to finish it all off.

 With me so far?
 Ok, good.
 Now it’s time to roll it up!

 Roll the chicken up from the rounded part of the chicken breast and roll up all the way to the end.
 While you are rolling, use your fingers to push in any filling that’s trying to escape, then secure the roll with a few toothpicks.

-Can You make This Chicken Dinner Ahead Of Time?
+Can You make This Recipe Ahead Of Time?